 No matter what time of the year you visit, there will always be some kind of party going on.
 Check out Matt’s Bar, home to the famous bucking Bronco.
 A few other popular stops to visit while on the strip would be sunset and Wild&Co.

-While you are on the Strip, there are plenty of different cafès, and the delicious Clay Oven Indian Tandoori has the best Indian food in all of Albufeira.
+While you are on the Strip, there are plenty of different cafès, and the delicious Clay Oven Indian Kitchen has the best Indian food in all of Albufeira.

 Where to Stay in Albufeira

 One of the best places to stay on your weekend breaks in Portugal would be the Inatel Hotel, it is located also on the Praia dos Pescadores beach, and they have a lovely patio out back where you can sit and watch the waves.

 Did we miss any of your favorite weekend breaks in Portugal?
 Let us know your top picks in the comments!
 Thanks!

 - Lisbon in winter